duckdotapk/ao3-enhancement-suite/README.md

 # AO3 Enhancement Suite
-AO3 Enhancement Suite is a browser extension that aims to improve upon the already great experience on [Archive of Our Own](https://archiveofourown.org) by adding various additional features and niceties.
+This is a browser extension that aims to improve upon the already great experience on [Archive of Our Own](https://archiveofourown.org) by adding various additional features and niceties.

+It is designed to be lightweight (no libraries!) and follow AO3's frontend design language.

 # Installation
 This extension is now available from the [Chrome Web Store](https://chrome.google.com/webstore/detail/ao3-enhancement-suite/bhmneclegcomgehhnoielpcmgjbamblj) and the [Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/ao3-enhancement-suite/).

+This Chrome version of this extension also works in Edge providing that you enable "Allow extensions from other stores."

 # Features
 ## Enhanced Comment Box